acsone/wms/odoo/local-src/db2_import/README.rst

 How it works
 ------------

-When launching an import, first it will create a job per table and per object month called `get_from_db2`.
+When launching an import, first it will create a job per table and per object month called :code:`get_from_db2`.

-`get_from_db2` job will connect to DB2 and make a local table copy in postgres.
+:code:`get_from_db2` job will connect to DB2 and make a local table copy in postgres.

-For each row inserted in the local copy for main objects, a job is created named `create_or_update_record`
+For each row inserted in the local copy for main objects, a job is created named :code:`create_or_update_record`

-`create_or_update_record` job will do the conversion and create the Odoo objects.
+:code:`create_or_update_record` job will do the conversion and create the Odoo objects.